yeatmanlab/roar-docs/docs/developer/tech-specs/backend/measurement-services.md

 - Persistent post-run score storage
 - On-demand score computation from item responses
 - Score validation submitted by external clients
+- Integration with stopping condition and item selection services

-The API is grouped under the `/api/scoring/` namespace to support extensibility and clear separation from task execution flows.
+The API is grouped under the `/api/measurement/` namespace to support extensibility and clear separation from task execution flows.

-## 2. System Overview
+## System Overview

 ### Definitions